Jay-Patel-070/Homeserviceapp/README.md

 # jayshomeserviceapp

 An Home Service App that connects users with various service providers, enabling seamless booking and user request management.
-Implemented features such as service selection, booking details, and a dedicated request page with 'Accept order',‘Reject order’ and 'Completed' sections.
+Implemented features such as service selection, booking details, and a dedicated request page with 'Accept order',‘Reject order’ and 'Completed' sections.(soon I will give steps to run this in your machine)